Spencer Stone: Personal life

+According to a decree published on September 20, 2018, Stone (along with Skarlatos and Sadler) were naturalized as citizens of France, and according to Le Monde retroactively to April 2018, when they applied for French nationality.
+On January 31, 2019 they attended a naturalization ceremony in Sacramento and received their naturalization certificates.

 Stone competed with Sadler on the 33rd season of The Amazing Race.
 They completed three legs of the race before filming was shut down on February 28, 2020, due to the COVID-19 pandemic.
 When production resumed 19 months later in September 2021, Sadler and Stone, along with 3 other teams from their season, were unable to return to the race due to extenuating circumstances; in their case, a recent promotion at Sadler's work left him unable to take the required time off for filming.